 Lastly, reassess your application and find any gaps or weaknesses.
 Address these weaknesses by including information about how you’ve improved as an applicant.
 Perhaps you gained more volunteer experience since your application, your basketball team won the state finals, or you pursued a meaningful project.

 You’ll still be completing high school as you wait for a decision on your application.
-To improve your competitiveness, you should focus on your academics and try to increase your GPA.
+You should focus on your academics and increase your GPA to improve your competitiveness.

 As more colleges are test-optional now, your GPA is the most important number admissions committees will consider.
-To ensure you’re one of the most competitive waitlisted applicants, you should try to increase your GPA.
+To ensure you’re among the most competitive waitlisted applicants, you should increase your GPA.

 If you accept your waitlist position, your final transcripts will be sent to the college.
 While maintaining the same GPA won’t necessarily hurt your chances of acceptance, having a higher one can increase them.